 - 7 had never been to this park before

 - 6 had never volunteered in North Saanich before

-- Community members reported feeling welcomed and appreciated and that they felt a sense of accomplishment
+- Volunteers reported feeling welcomed and appreciated and that they felt a sense of accomplishment